hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>The <code>Tokenizer</code> class converts text to numbers.
+The <code>Tokenizer</code> class converts text to numbers.
 However, since text messages can be of different lengths, the integer representations created by <code>Tokenizer</code> class also vary by length.
 In order to create uniform length vectors, we can specify a specific length for all the vector and then truncate the vectors longer than that length.
 For the vectors, smaller than the specified length, we can add zeros at the end.
 This process is called padding.
 Padding can be implemented via <code>pad_sequences</code> class from the <code> Keras.preprocessing.sequence </code> .
-Look at the following script:</p>
+Look at the following script:

 <!-- /wp:paragraph -->

 <!-- wp:code -->